AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ### Execution Environment

-A context's **execution environment** remains constant throughout the context's execution.
+A context's **execution environment** remains constant throughout a contract call's execution.
 When a contract call initializes its execution context, it fully specifies the execution environment.
+This is expanded on in the ["Initial contract calls"](#initial-contract-calls) and ["Nested contract calls"](#nested-contract-calls) sections.

 #### _ExecutionEnvironment_
 | Field                 | Type                         | Description |